 However, your ESA team has come to realize that figuring out how to better serve our members while remaining distanced has broadened our horizons.
 Our March 2021 conference, “Women Challenging Expectations” will happen as planned . . . but as an online Zoom webinar on March 18 and March 19, 2021.
 This is not a limitation: to the contrary, it will open up our 2021 conference to every single member of The Ephemera Society, rather than only the 80-100 folks who have traveled to each in-person Greenwich event.
 In fact, “Women Challenging Expectations” will be accessible to anyone on Planet Earth with interest and an internet connection!
 This presents ESA with a wonderful opportunity to broaden our umbrella, and to better benefit each and every member.

-Marvin Getman’s associated fair will also happen as usual in March of 2021, but virtually, on March 19-20-21.
+Marvin Getman’s associated fair will also happen as usual in March of 2021, but virtually, on March 20-22.
 As most of you likely know, Marvin has adapted to today’s transformed reality by holding successful and growing monthly online fairs.
 He plans a special fair event for us in 2021 with expanded dealer offerings and will feature numerous dealers from throughout the country and internationally.